-Hardly any other industry faces as many recruitment challenges as the IT industry.
-Enormous skills shortages, digitization, deeply rooted corporate structures and, and, and: the "battle for talent" is changing everything - and you won't win it with mass processing, but only with a specific, personal approach!
+Hardly any other industry faces as many recruitment challenges as the IT sector.
+An enormous shortage of skilled workers, digitalisation, deeply rooted corporate structures and, and, and: the "battle for talent" is changing everything - and you can't win it with mass processing, but only with a specific, personal approach!
 Here you will find valuable tips for your IT recruiting.

-Many companies still believe that recruitment "runs so smoothly" and are surprised when they cannot fill their vacancies.
+Many companies still believe that recruitment "runs so smoothly" and are surprised when they are unable to fill their vacancies.
 IT companies in particular are missing out on highly qualified candidates.
-We have summarized the most important tips and current trends that will help your company to dynamize the hiring process and find developers who perfectly fit the company and the advertised position.
+We have summarised the most important tips and current trends that will help your company to dynamise the recruitment process and find developers who are a perfect fit for the company and the advertised position.

-"The IT department has the hardest time finding suitable employees," agreed more than 50 percent of the HR managers surveyed in Austria.
+"The IT department has the hardest time finding suitable employees", more than 50 per cent of the HR managers surveyed in Austria agree.

 1. no strategy, no success!
 Tips and trends

-Finding the right people for the business can turn into a needle in a haystack situation.
-But if you want to, you can avoid it.
-How.
-With an onlineRecruitment strategy, which focuses on the talent that is suitable for the position to be filled.
-This is in contrast to traditional recruiting, which targets the masses.
-Here, you have little control over who gets to see the ad.
-Only those who know who their potential candidates really are, what motivates them, what occupies them, what their professional goals are, and what criteria are decisive in choosing a new employer - and above all why - can address precisely these aspects and thus attract the talent that best fits the position and the team.
+Finding the right people for the company can turn into a needle in a haystack situation.
+But if you want to, you can avoid this.
+How?
+With an onlineRecruitment strategywhich focuses on talented individuals who are suitable for the position to be filled.
+This is in contrast to traditional recruitment, which is aimed at the general public.
+Here you have little control over who sees the advert.
+Only those who know who their potential candidates really are, what motivates them, what concerns them, what professional goals they are pursuing and what criteria are decisive when choosing a new employer - and above all why - can address precisely these aspects and thus attract the talent that is best suited to the position and the team.

 The analysis

-To this end, the foundation of the IT recruiting strategy must be based on an analysis of the candidate persona.
-Especially in sectors where the battle for the best talent is fierce - such as the IT industry - a company that can rely on a persona analysis for recruiting can stand out from the competition.
-Companies that use content marketing for recruiting to accurately respond to the results of the analysis can tailor and personalize their messages to their candidates' favorites.
-This often starts when potential employees aren't even looking for work.
-This is a way to build trust and long-term relationships focused on shared values and goals.
+To this end, the basis of the IT recruitment strategy must be based on an analysis of the candidate's character.
+Especially in sectors where the battle for the best talent is fierce - such as the IT industry - a company that can rely on persona analysis for recruitment can stand out from the competition.
+Companies that use content marketing for recruitment to accurately respond to the results of the analysis can tailor and personalise their messages to their candidates' favourites.
+This often starts when potential employees are not even looking for work.
+This is a way to build trust and long-term relationships centred on shared values and goals.

 In this way, you are certainly leading the way when it comes to employer attraction.
-This requires a strategy that moves job seekers from potential applicants to excited employees - with content that is relevant, helpful, and offered at the right time and place.
+This requires a strategy that takes job seekers from potential applicants to enthusiastic employees - with content that is relevant, helpful and offered at the right time and place.
 Potential applicants need different information at each stage of the process.
-This information must be gathered and provided at the right time through the right communication channels.
+This information needs to be collected and provided at the right time through the right communication channels.
 The content of each section has a specific function.

-For example, the first phase is mainly about attracting the attention of potential applicants, the second phase is about making contacts, the third phase is about getting hired, and the final phase is about making sure employees are so satisfied in the workplace that they enter into a long-term relationship that benefits both themselves and the company.
+The first phase, for example, is mainly about attracting the attention of potential applicants, the second phase is about making contacts, the third phase is about employment and the final phase is about employees being satisfied enough in the workplace to enter into a long-term relationship that is beneficial to both themselves and the company.

 2. create personas

-Web developers are light-hearted men with drooling eyes who subsist mainly on junk food.
+Web developers are light-hearted men with drooling eyes who live mainly on junk food.
 Right?
 Of course not!
-A look at development offices shows that such clichés don't apply at all.
-Only those who know who their potential applicants really are, what motivates them, what keeps them busy, what their professional goals are, and what criteria are decisive in choosing a new employer - and above all, why - can address precisely these aspects and thus attract the talent that best fits the job and the team.
+A look at the development offices shows that such clichés are not true at all.
+Only those who know who their potential applicants really are, what motivates them, what occupies them, what professional goals they are pursuing and what criteria are decisive when choosing a new employer - and above all why - can tackle precisely these aspects and thus attract the talent that best suits the position and the team.

-To this end, the foundation of the IT recruiting strategy must be based on an analysis of the candidate's character.
-Particularly in sectors where there is a fierce battle for the best talent - for example, IT jobs - a company that can rely on character analysis for recruiting can set itself apart from the competition.
-Companies that use content marketing for recruiting to accurately respond to the results of the analysis can tailor and personalize their messages to their candidates' favorites.
-This often starts when potential employees aren't even looking for work.
-This is a way to build trust and long-term relationships focused on shared values and goals.
-This way, you lead by example in employer attraction.
+To this end, the basis of the IT recruitment strategy must be based on an analysis of the candidate's character.
+Especially in sectors where there is a fierce battle for the best talent - e.g. IT jobs - a company that can rely on character analysis for recruitment can set itself apart from the competition.
+Companies that use content marketing for recruitment to accurately respond to the results of the analysis can tailor and personalise their messages to their candidates' favourites.
+This often starts when potential employees are not even looking for work.
+It's a way to build trust and long-term relationships centred on shared values and goals.
+In this way, you lead by example in employer attraction.

 3. IT recruiting with a face

-You certainly want to know who is applying to you - but that's exactly how potential candidates feel!
-Candidates need to show their face - but HR departments don't always do this.
-In an industry like IT, where you can almost talk about an applicant-demand situation, it's more important than ever to put a face to your company.
+You probably want to know who is applying to you - but that's exactly how potential candidates feel!
+Candidates need to show their faces - but HR departments don't always do this.
+In an industry like IT, where you can almost talk about an applicant demand situation, it's more important than ever to put a face to your organisation.

-This starts with employer branding, continues with active sourcing and ends with job advertisements: However, a strong employer brand should not only help attract top talent.
-It should also be about always being "at the top" with potential applicants.
+This starts with employer branding, continues with active sourcing and ends with job adverts: However, a strong employer brand should not only help to attract top talent.
+It should also be about always being "top of mind" for potential applicants.

-Employer branding is effective at every point of contact between the company and candidates - from before the application all the way through to an individual's employment and career with the company.
-It is crucial that the values, culture, and personality conveyed by the employer brand are not the wishful thinking of a CEO, but reflect the qualities that are truly part of the developers' daily work.
+Employer branding is effective at every point of contact between the company and the candidates - from before the from the application to the employment and career of an individual employee in the company.
+It is crucial that the values, culture and personality conveyed by the employer brand are not the wishful thinking of a CEO, but reflect the characteristics that are really part of the developers' daily work.

 Authenticity

 Authenticity beats exaggerated texts full of empty phrases - this is where videos are the ideal format for communication!
 Online videos enable a direct, more personal connection with the audience.
 Insights are offered that would otherwise remain unknown.
-This puts a face to the company.
-In addition, a video can enhance the authentic Brand effect promote, which is particularly welcome for employer branding and IT recruiting.
-One of the highest forms of authenticity is UGC (user-generated content).
-The following figures best reflect how well DIY content is received: One-third of all media consumption consists of UGC videos.
+This gives the company a face.
+What's more, a video can also convey the authentic Effect of the brand which is particularly welcome for employer branding and IT recruiting.
+One of the highest forms of authenticity is UGC (User Generated Content).
+The following figures best reflect how well DIY content is received: One third of all media usage consists of UGC videos.
 However, it is also important to be convincing with a job offer: If you only fill out a general e-mail address and an account form, but do not name a contact person for (telephone) questions, you can give away decisive advantages!

-But a job ad has many more pitfalls, especially in the IT industry: lax job descriptions, meaningless phrases, or a copy of the company description as an employer profile evoke at most a yawn instead of a smile on a potential applicant's face.
+But a job advert has many more pitfalls, especially in the IT sector: lax job descriptions, meaningless phrases or a copy of the company description as an employer profile will at best bring a yawn instead of a smile to a potential applicant's face.
 False promises and marketing language should be avoided at all costs: an authentic image with minor flaws is definitely more convincing than a falsely advertised ideal world.
-The days when "Exciting field of work.
+The times when "Exciting field of work.
 Internationally active company.
-Innovative environment." were an adequate job profile are long outdated, but so are "We're looking for rock stars, ninjas and gurus!"
-No one wants to be compared to drug addicts, Japanese assassins and spiritual teachers.
+Innovative environment" was an adequate job profile are long outdated, but also "We are looking for rock stars, ninjas and gurus!"
+Nobody wants to be compared with drug addicts, Japanese assassins and spiritual teachers.

-However, the demand for the "eierlegende Wollmilchsau" - an endless list of requirements for the applicant - is also discouraging.
-It is often not clear from the job advertisement which tasks are a "must" and which are a "nice-to-have" - after all, many skills can also be improved through internal training.
+However, the demand for a "jack of all trades" - an endless list of requirements for the applicant - is also discouraging.
+It is often not clear from the job advert which tasks are a "must" and which are a "nice-to-have" - after all, many skills can also be improved through internal training.
 This can discourage top talent!
-A precise definition of the position to be filled and the required skills is therefore an absolute must.
+A precise definition of the vacancy and the skills required is therefore an absolute must.

-Many developers are self-taught without formal university education and yet have a broad know-how.
-Therefore, it is not advantageous for ads to include phrases such as "university degree and at least 5 years of experience".
-Instead, we recommend e.g. "extensive PHP knowledge" or "secure handling of CMS systems".
+Many developers are self-taught without a formal university education and yet have a broad range of expertise.
+It is therefore not advantageous for adverts to contain phrases such as "university degree and at least 5 years' experience".
+Instead, we recommend, for example, "extensive PHP knowledge" or "confident handling of CMS systems".

 5. active sourcing in IT recruiting